-I’m guilty again for trying to have the perfect draft for my words.
+Iβm guilty again for trying to have the perfect draft for my words.
 And balling up my rage at the state of the world til it jumps off and triggers myself and others I love.
-I’m in bed.
-I’m running away from errands and opportunities.
-But, it’s time to write something and release this stress and pain and anguish I’m carrying out into the world.
+Iβm in bed.
+Iβm running away from errands and opportunities.
+But, itβs time to write something and release this stress and pain and anguish Iβm carrying out into the world.

 Because I believe the following is my absolute last word on what gentrification is and how it affects Black folks and others who are colonized and of color:

-Those people I named aren’t above being followed, sanctioned, denied financing opportunities, and the like for what they are intending to do with their work, because of global white supremacy over the financing markets and sometimes just the pettiest of racisms and other isms we do need to process as a people.
+Black folks, especially in the diaspora, but sometimes even in heavily colonized areas of our home continent, can facilitate gentrification over their own people.
+And of course it can happen to us.
+But until the day we globally admit that Black folks that arenβt named Oprah, Beyonce, Tyler Perry, and other documented Black billionaires and millionaires canβt be gentrifiers, we are done as a movement and as a people.
+Those people I named arenβt above being followed, sanctioned, denied financing opportunities, and the like for what they are intending to do with their work, because of global white supremacy over the financing markets and sometimes just the pettiest of racisms and other isms we do need to process as a people.

 And for me, I am working on closing this 15-year chapter of leading my work with my thoughts and my ideas on urbanism.
-I’m good at it and it can produce steady “respectable” work.
-But respectability politics is a dark closet in a time where those with money and power expect nothing but death among those they don’t like.
+Iβm good at it and it can produce steady βrespectableβ work.
+But respectability politics is a dark closet in a time where those with money and power expect nothing but death among those they donβt like.

 I am sick of seeing my colleagues in transportation facing budget cuts with punishing riders who never had and never will be able to afford a pass.